ka8725/get_or_build/README.md

 # GetOrBuild

-This is a association builder which helps to generate or get associated object with `belogs_to` or `has_one` association.
+This is a association builder which helps to generate or get associated object with `belongs_to` or `has_one` association.

 ## Installation